Sole Trader & Self Employed Tax Calculator (2026/27)

 How much is self-employment tax?

-It depends entirely on your profits.
-You pay Income Tax (20%, 40%, or 45%) plus Class 4 National Insurance (6% or 2%) on profits above the relevant thresholds.
-Use the self employed tax calculator above for an estimation based on standard bands.
+It depends on your profits.
+You pay Income Tax at 20%, 40%, or 45% plus Class 4 National Insurance at 6% or 2%, depending on where your profits sit relative to the thresholds.
+Use the self employment tax calculator above for a fast estimate based on current bands.
+For a deeper dive, a self assessment calculator lets you model different income levels before you commit to any financial decisions.

 Do I need to pay Class 2 National Insurance?

-- Profits above the Small Profits Threshold (£6,725): You do not need to pay Class 2 NI, but you are treated as having paid it.
-This protects your National Insurance record (for State Pension) automatically.
+• Profits above the Small Profits Threshold (£7,105): You do not pay Class 2 NI, but you are treated as having paid it.
+Your National Insurance record — including State Pension entitlement — is protected automatically.

-- Profits below £6,725: You can choose to pay Class 2 NI voluntarily to ensure you keep your entitlement to the State Pension and other benefits.
+• Profits below £7,105: You can pay Class 2 NI voluntarily to keep your NI record intact and protect your access to the State Pension and contributory benefits.

 What are Payments on Account?